-Hindi Grammar Tree is presented below in a simple form.
-Just read it to find similarity with English/your native language.
+Vyakaran is presented here in a simple form.
+Just read it to find similarity with English language.
 Do not worry if you're unable to understand it right now.
-You can learn it subsequently along with your Hindi tutorial lessons.
+You can learn it subsequently along with your Hindi tutorial lessons

 Sangya (Noun In Hindi Grammar)

 - Vyakti vachak sangya (Proper Noun) - e.g. Delhi, Gandhi, Ramayan, Geetanjali, Himalaya, Tajmahal